 MÂCHÉ's Response: Your reasons for considering home education can be numerous:

-- You may have friends who home educate and you like what you see, both in the educational training of their children and in the character of their children.
+- You may have friends who home educate and you like what you see, both in the educational training and in the character of their children.

-- You may not like the curriculum trends in public/private education and you would like to choose the curriculum for your children.
+- You may not like the curriculum trends in public/private education and you would like to choose a curriculum that would be better for your children.

 - You may want to impact your children with a strong biblical worldview, which cannot be achieved through public/private schools.